When Should Your Child Specialise in a Sport? What the Science Says

 Every parent of a gifted young footballer has had the conversation.
 The coach pulls you aside.
 There's talk of academies, extra sessions, commitment.
 Your child is six years old.

 Early sports specialisation — committing a child to a single sport at a young age, often before age ten — has become increasingly common and increasingly controversial.
-The research is clear, and it's been replicated across multiple countries and sporting codes.
+The research is clear and replicated across multiple countries and sporting codes.
 Children who specialise early are:

-• More likely to experience burnout and drop out of sport entirely by their mid-teens
+• More likely to experience burnout and drop out of sport entirely by their mid-teens.
+Soares and Carvalho (2023) link early specialisation directly to higher rates of burnout and dropout in talent-development pathways.

 That last point is the one that shocks most parents.
 Surely more focused practice equals better performance?
 Not in childhood.
 Not even close.

-The research suggests that for most sports, late specialisation, typically between ages thirteen and fifteen, produces better long-term outcomes than early specialisation.
+The research suggests that for most sports, late specialisation — typically between ages 13 and 15 — produces better long-term outcomes than early specialisation.
 There are exceptions.
 Gymnastics and figure skating, which require specific technical skills best developed in early childhood, tend to see earlier specialisation.
 But these are genuinely the exceptions, not the rule.

 For the vast majority of sports — football, rugby, cricket, athletics, swimming, tennis — the data points to the same conclusion.
 Keep it broad.
 Keep it fun.
 Keep it multi-sport.

 If your child is under ten, the single most valuable thing you can do for their long-term sporting development is expose them to as many different movement experiences as possible.
+This is what Jean Côté and colleagues call deliberate play — child-led, fun, exploratory activity, distinct from deliberate practice (the structured, goal-directed training that Anders Ericsson's research showed produces expertise in adulthood, but which is poorly suited to childhood).
 Not just organised sports — though those help.
 Think about:

-• Climbing trees and playground equipment (spatial awareness, upper body strength)
+• Climbing trees and playground equipment — spatial awareness, upper body strength, risk assessment

-• Ball games of all kinds (hand-eye coordination, reaction time)
+• Ball games of all kinds — hand-eye coordination, reaction time, decision-making

 None of these need to be taken seriously at this stage.
 Fun is the point.
 Variety is the mechanism.
 Development is the outcome.